bilus/qudy/README.md

 )
 ```

-This template is the whole generator.
-Save it as `stringer/stringer.go`:
+The template below generates its `String` method.
+It takes the package, type,
+and constant names from the command line; it does not discover them in Go
+source.
+Create a `stringer` directory and save this as `stringer/stringer.go`:

 ```go
 //go:build qudy